AARP Eye Center

-You don’t consider yourself the forgetful type, yet somehow you can’t seem to find your car keys — er, on a regular basis.
+You don’t consider yourself the forgetful type, yet somehow you can’t seem to find your car keys — on a regular basis.
 Misplacing your phone or your reading glasses isn’t unusual.
 And just where did you leave your wallet?

-OK, so maybe you’ve had a lot on your mind, or you can’t remember small details as well as you used to.
-No worries, technology can help you find your stuff.
+OK, so maybe you’ve had a lot on your mind or you can’t remember small details as well as you used to.
+No worries.
+Technology can help you find your stuff.

 From tiny trackers and handy apps to personal assistants that can lend a helping hand, today's software and hardware might be all you need to locate everything from your car in a crowded mall parking lot to the TV remote stuck between sofa cushions.